Bogaerts reaches 50 doubles, Red Sox beat Blue Jays 7-4

 Buchholz went 81-61 over 206 games in 10 seasons with the Red Sox, pitching a no-hitter in his second career start in 2007.
 He was traded to Philadelphia in December, 2016.

-Bogaerts doubled off Buchholz in the third, joining Rafael Devers as the only pair of Red Sox teammates with 50 in the same season.
+Bogaerts doubled off Buchholz in the third, joining Devers as the only pair of Red Sox teammates with 50 in the same season.

-Devers, who got the day off Thursday, needs one more home run to make Boston the first team ever to have two players with 30 homers and 50 doubles.

 Hernandez opened the scoring with a two-out, two-run double in the second.
 Martinez doubled home Bogaerts in the third, and Juan Centeno hit an RBI single in the fourth.